Junausa/portfolio/index.md

 header2: Event Producer
 header3: Los Angeles, California
 headerImg: /site-header.webp
+headerPfp: /juna.webp
 ---

 <script language='ts' setup>
 import EventList from ".vitepress/components/EventList.vue";
 </script>

+## About me

+Producing your winning moments since 2016.
+Building live events of all sizes–from invitational competitions with high-profile talent, to the largest open-bracket esports tournaments to exist.
+Roots in Midwest America and broadcasting platform fighting games, now I prefer to produce events and manage broadcast crews.
+Recently moved to Southern California.
+I started by creating a Smash Bros. club at my college and hosting events there.
+Eventually organized regionals in Chicago before moving up to majors at an international scale.

+Creating live shows in the gaming and esports space with [Maelstrom Entertainment](mse.gg).

+<p style="text-align: center; font-weight: 700; font-size: 1.2em">❖ CONTACT: <a href="mailto:juna@mse.gg">juna@mse.gg</a></p>

 ## Showreel